YooZiiX/ArcelorMittal-Software/README.md

 ### User's Roles
 The specification shows 2 user roles (Worker & Process Engineer), but he took the liberty of making a new one, the Administrator.

+## Human-Machine Interfaces (HMI)

+The specification shows that differents user doesn't have the same HMI

+### For every one

+The first screen on opening the software is the Login screen.
+There is no registration for users.
+It is the role of administrator to create an account for all new users.

+After logging on, the user has access to the stand ID and the working interface.
+This is where his role is important, as he may or may not have access to parts of the software.

+### For Worker

+This part is accessible by **any role**.
+In this part, the user can start or stop computing value using Orowan.
+Furthermore, the user can see the evolution of the following curves :
+- Friction
+- Roll speed
+- Sigma

+### For Process Engineer

+This part is accessible by **Process Engineer** and **Administrator**.
+In this part, the user can enable or disable a stand.

+### For Administrator

+This part is accessible only by **Administrator**.